swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-2-share-your-ml-experiment-code-with-git/index.md

 You did fix some of the previous issues:

-- ✅ Codebase no longer needs manual download and is versioned
+- ✅ Codebase no longer needs manual download and is versioned.

 When used by another member of the team, they can easily clone the experiment from Git with the following commands.